officelifehq/docs/docs/documentation/manage/company-management.md

 ![change your company name](./img/adminland_general_company_name.png)

 That being said, updating the name is really easy.
-Simply click on the Rename button and choose a new name.
+Click on the Rename button and choose a new name.
 The name will be instantly changed everywhere in the software and all documents that you can export.

 ::: tip Rules
 * Only someone with the administrator role can update the company name.